Analyzing Crown Proptech Acquisitions (NYSE:CPTK) and Resideo Technologies (NYSE:REZI)

-Resideo Technologies (NYSE:REZI – Get Rating) and Crown Proptech Acquisitions (NYSE:CPTK – Get Rating) are both industrial products companies, but which is the better business?
-We will contrast the two companies based on the strength of their profitability, institutional ownership, analyst recommendations, risk, dividends, earnings and valuation.
+Crown Proptech Acquisitions (NYSE:CPTK – Get Rating) and Resideo Technologies (NYSE:REZI – Get Rating) are both business services companies, but which is the better investment?
+We will compare the two companies based on the strength of their earnings, profitability, valuation, institutional ownership, dividends, risk and analyst recommendations.

-94.4% of Resideo Technologies shares are held by institutional investors.
-Comparatively, 65.8% of Crown Proptech Acquisitions shares are held by institutional investors.
-0.7% of Resideo Technologies shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+This table compares Crown Proptech Acquisitions and Resideo Technologies’ net margins, return on equity and return on assets.

-This table compares Resideo Technologies and Crown Proptech Acquisitions’ top-line revenue, earnings per share and valuation.
+This table compares Crown Proptech Acquisitions and Resideo Technologies’ revenue, earnings per share (EPS) and valuation.

 |Gross Revenue